-Features 5 Gigabit ports.
+Features 5 Gigabit Ethernet ports.
 Speedy Dual-Band coverage.
 Consistently strong signal eliminates dead spots.
 Optimized for mobile devices, gaming consoles, and smart TVs.
 Easy set up.

 A bit pricey, but worth the investment.

 Reliably covers a large area.
 Optimized for 4K content and smooth gaming.
 Simple set up.
 Consistently speedy Wi-Fi speeds.
 Beamforming where a strong signal is needed the most.

 This relatively chunky socket-based style might be a dealbreaker for some.

 Great price, especially for what you get.
 Sets up in seconds; surprisingly adept at eliminating dead spots and boosting range.
 Addition of an Ethernet port for directly attaching wired devices such as video game consoles is a plus.

 Easy to set up, but instructions are not much help if you do run into trouble.

 Provides decent WiFi expansion thanks to its 1750 Mbps.
 Works well in small or large homes.
 Simple to set up, and has a reliable signal indicator to help you find the strongest WiFi spot in your home.

 Although rare, some issues with connectivity to routers have been reported.
 Occasional lag, especially when it comes to gaming.